 Many women who experience symptoms like moodiness, cramps, PMS, bloating and fatigue is because they're not doing a great job managing their blood sugar, even if they're doing their best to eat well.

 Because we're women, our blood sugar is more finicky than you think.

 This part of hormones made me super frustrated.
 I had thoughts like "how is my blood sugar not balanced when I already eat so well?"

 What I didn't realize was how sensitive a woman's blood sugar is and why.

 Our bodies are designed to reproduce.
-If it senses a threat, like having mismanaged blood sugar (from juicing by itself, eating a sugary treat, eating too many carbs, drinking at happy hour, especially without food, or not eating enough stabilizing foods), then other systems shut down in order to protect an unborn fetus - even if you're not pregnant or even trying!
+If it senses a threat, like having mismanaged blood sugar (from juicing by itself, eating a sugary treat, eating too many carbs, drinking at happy hour - especially without food, or not eating enough stabilizing foods like fiber, protein and healthy fat), then other systems shut down in order to protect an unborn fetus - even if you're not pregnant or even trying!

 Your body then releases more of your fat storing hormone, insulin, making weight harder to lose and causing you to retain more fluid.
 This is part of why your period completely sucks.
 And why you feel stressed out.

 Knowing this piece of information of managing your blood sugar - your mindset becomes less about "poor me" and all about "how can I support her best"?

 I use "her" to describe our body.
 This is because taking care of ourselves is often last in line when being nurturing to others.
 We're women and it's our nature.
 When we change our thinking to see our body as a "her" we're more likely to take care of her like a friend!
 Just a thought which has really helped myself and clients.